PiSCSI/piscsi/src/web/README.md

 We use the Flask-Babel library and Flask/Jinja2 extension for i18n.

+It uses the 'pybabel' command line tool for extracting and compiling localizations.
+Activate the Python venv in src/web/ to use it:

+$ cd src/web/
+$ source venv/bin/activate
+$ pybabel --help

 To create a new localization, it needs to be added to accept_languages in the get_locale() method, and also to localizer.cpp in the RaSCSI C++ code.